Olaf Scholz: the Social Democrat channelling Merkel in succession bid - RFI

 Despite agreeing to suspend Germany's cherished "debt brake" to stave off the crippling effects of the coronavirus pandemic, he has insisted on a return to the policy by 2023.

-"All this is expensive, but doing nothing would have been even more expensive," he insisted at the time.
+"All this is expensive, but doing nothing would have been even more expensive," he said at the time.

 Scholz's cautious approach has at times seen him marginalised within the SPD, overlooked in a leadership vote in 2019 in favour of two relatively unknown left-wingers.